somebeaver/Lowrider.js/README.md

 ## Creating Component Instances

 Once a web component has been registered with the document, instances of it can be created.
-Typically, this is done by simply inserting it into the DOM, and doing so will trigger the rendering process.
+Typically, this is done by inserting it into the DOM, and doing so will trigger the rendering process.

 Elements can be inserted naked, with attributes, and/or with inner HTML.
 When an Element